 Board members must disclose any real or perceived conflict of interest between themselves and any party and may not hear a case if they are not able to be impartial in the hearing of the case.

-Sanctions will be designed to eliminate a hostile environment, prevent further misconduct, promote safety, and deter students from similar future behavior.
+Sanctions will be designed to deter students from similar future behavior, prevent further misconduct, eliminate a hostile environment, and promote safety.
+Sanctions are commensurate with the severity of the violation.
 Certain behavior may be so harmful to the University community that it may require serious sanctions, such as removal from University housing, removal from specific courses or activities, suspension from the University, or dismissal from the institution.
 Such behaviors include, but are not limited to incidents of sexual assault, sexual violence, and physical violence.